Ziumper/ziumper.github.io/_pages/about.md

 # Education

-Over the course of the past ten years, I embarked on an incredible journey through the ever-evolving landscape of Information Technology (IT).
+Over the course of the ten years, I embarked on an incredible journey through the ever-evolving landscape of Information Technology (IT).
 It has been a decade marked by discovery, challenges, growth, and a relentless pursuit of knowledge in the world of bits and bytes.

+{% include feature_row_education %}

 <!--
-{% include feature_row_education %} -->

 <!-- ## Gdańsk University of Technology
  2021 - 2023, Master of Engineering, Computer Science